 Note: There is no new language here, instead this rule has been combined into its own section.
-An initial check that is legal but then slides up to the head or neck; this is a foul.
-The new targeting rule is new allows an official to assess an automatic three minute NR foul and possible ejection for a foul they deem to be intentional and violent act to the head or neck.
+An initial check that is legal but then slides up to the head or neck is a targeting foul.
+The new language allows an official to assess an automatic three minute NR foul and possible ejection for a foul they deem to be an intentional and violent act to the head or neck.
 Crews should stop and discuss these plays Finally, there was a clarification on the defenseless player rule.
-These are also judgment calls.

 5-10e: The penalty for obstructing players or officials by a coach who is illegally on in the field of play is now a 1-3 minute releasable USC.

 5-12-1 PENALTY: Three-minute non-releasable penalty for a player, substitute or non-playing team member or a one-minute non-releasable penalty for a coach and ejection for the remainder of the game.
 The ejected coach shall be removed from the premises (bench and field area).
 The ejected player, substitute or non-playing team member shall be removed from the premises if there is authorized school personnel present to supervise the ejected student.
 If no authorized school personnel is available, the student shall be confined to the bench area.
 The sponsoring authority is responsible for notifying the appropriate school of the ejection.

 Note: There is now a difference in how we penalize a player vs a coach when ejecting them.
-Allows for an official to penalizes a coach without severely penalizing the players.
+This change allows for an official to penalizes a coach without severely penalizing the players.

 6-3-2a: A player shall not use the portion of the handle that is between his hands to hold an opponent when his hands are more than shoulder-width apart.